-Life of a small business owner is busy.
-So it’s understandable that we tend to be reluctant to spend precious time on things like our small business marketing strategy and planning.
-Especially as these sort of things end up hidden away in a drawer somewhere and completely forgotten about.
+The life of a small business owner is busy.
+So it’s understandable that things like our small business marketing strategy falls by the wayside more often than not.
+Especially when these sorts of things end up hidden away in a drawer somewhere and completely forgotten about.

 Why do I need a small business marketing strategy?